 The theme-based hierarchy has a more noticeable decline of economics-themed topics, ending the decade with a big gap between topic themes that are political and those that are economic.
 This analysis is somewhat unexpected, given the topics placed into the economic category are ones that generally retained relevance over the decade.

 Using the tools we have developed through this project we can conclude that during his early political career, Fraser's political rhetoric for his constituency was remarkably broad and consistent.
 He had an early focus on international affairs, which solidified during Australia's entry into the Vietnam War.
 The focus on international affairs may have been a reason why his discussion of economic matters dropped over the decade.

 In the initial building of the model, there were few topics that centred around emotional or value-laden words or phrases.
 This would suggest that Fraser's political rhetoric was fairly measured, and centred on issues or events.

-The tools that we developed for topic modelling, temporal, and hierarchical analysis are freely available here.
+The tools that we developed for topic modelling, temporal, and hierarchical analysis are freely available on GitHub here.
 We hope that researchers looking at questions of political rhetoric find them useful and build on them.
 They could be of use to researchers looking at the Museum of Australian Democracy's Election Speeches dataset, or the large set of Prime Minister's speeches available through PM Transcripts.